LockeLamora/climecloud/README.md

 It is primarily tested through everyday use on my Nokia 2660.

-Current functionality includes directions and weather forecasting.
+Current functionality includes route navigation via maps and weather forecasting.

 This is all in a lightweight text-based format which is  sized to suit screens of 240x320px with minimal user interaction required due to the lack of touchscreen controls or a qwerty keyboard.